formaxcn/enveil/README.md

    Account Pattern: domain: 123456789012
    ```
 4. Add role keywords to highlight (e.g., "Administrator", "ReadOnly")
-5. Visit your AWS SAML sign-in page to see the highlighting!
+5. Visit your AWS SAML sign-in page to see the account and role highlighting!
+6. After signing in, the highlighting persists in the AWS Console navigation bar

 ## 🎨 Common Use Cases